Your Rights and Responsibilities

 - To have a competent and knowledgeable crew, experienced in loading, unloading and packing.

-- To have our mandatory equipment (one hand truck, one floor dolly and standard tools) provided on every site.
+- To have our mandatory moving equipment (one hand truck, one floor dolly and standard tools) provided on every site.

 - To request a claim form and create a claim for items damaged on site that are not excluded as listed below.